 I’m going to try a format here that will make it easier for me to explain some of my spreadsheet tools, and give you an easy way to copy the header (you can adjust the column widths to suit your self).
 Please let me know if this works for you, and I’ll try some more of them.

 Copy the above column titled “Header Row” and paste it into your spreadsheet using the Transpose option.
 It should create the Header Row for the Common Ancestor Spreadsheet.
-[Edit: it appears this doesn’t work from the image above]
+[Edit: it appears this doesn’t work from the image above – so just type them in a row across a spreadsheet.]

 There are several types of rows for you to input: